Tehnix/PyIRCb/README.md

 #PyBot
 An easily extensible IRC bot written in python 3...
-And some other jazzy stuff...
+And some other jazzy stuff.....

 ---